Uncontacted peoples: Relations with outsiders

 In 1961, British explorer Richard Mason was killed by an uncontacted Amazonian tribe, the Panará.
 The Panará lived in relative isolation until 1973 when the government project (Cuiabá-Santarém) road BR-163 was built through their territory.
-As a result, the tribe suffered newly introduced diseases and environmental degradation of their land.
+Consequently, the tribe suffered from newly introduced diseases and environmental degradation of their land.
 Of the more than 350 members of the Panará tribe, more than 250 perished in the first twelve months after their first contact with settlers.

 Much of the contention over uncontacted peoples has stemmed from governments' desire to extract natural resources.
-In the 1960s and 1970s, Brazil's federal government attempted to assimilate and integrate native groups living in the Amazon jungle in order to use their lands for farming.
-Their efforts were met with mixed success and criticism until, in 1987, Brazil created the Department of Isolated Indians inside the Fundação Nacional do Índio (Funai), Brazil's Indian Agency.
-FUNAI was successful in securing protected lands which have allowed certain groups to remain relatively uncontacted until the present day.
+In the 1960s and 1970s, Brazil's federal government attempted to assimilate and integrate native groups living in the Amazon jungle to use their lands for farming.
+Their efforts were met with mixed success and criticism until, in 1987, Brazil created the Department of Isolated Indians inside the Fundação Nacional do Índio (FUNAI), Brazil's Indian Agency.
+FUNAI was successful in securing protected lands which have allowed certain groups to remain relatively uncontacted.

-A different outcome occurred in Colombia when the Nukak tribe of Indigenous people was contacted by an evangelical group.
-The tribe was receptive to trade and eventually moved in order to have closer contact with settlers.
-This led to an outbreak of respiratory infections, violent clashes with illicit drug traffickers, and the death of hundreds of the Nukak, more than half of the tribe.
+A different outcome occurred in Colombia when an evangelical group contacted the Nukak tribe of Indigenous people.
+The tribe was receptive to trade and eventually moved to have closer contact with settlers.
+This led to an outbreak of respiratory infections, violent clashes with illicit drug traffickers, and the death of hundreds of the Nukak—more than half of the tribe.
 Eventually, the Colombian government forcibly relocated the tribe to a nearby town where they received food and government support but were reported as living in poverty.

 The dangers to isolated peoples demonstrated by contact with the Nukak tribe are generally shared across uncontacted peoples, particularly the desire of both national governments and private groups to exploit their lands for financial or social gain.
 This can include lumbering, ranching and farming, land speculation, oil prospecting and mining, and poaching.
-For example, then Peruvian President Alan García claimed in 2007 that uncontacted groups were only a "fabrication of environmentalists bent on halting oil and gas exploration".
-As recently as 2016, a Chinese subsidiary mining company in Bolivia ignored signs that they were encroaching on uncontacted tribes, and attempted to cover it up.
+For example, then-Peruvian President Alan García claimed in 2007 that uncontacted groups were only a "fabrication of environmentalists bent on halting oil and gas exploration".
+As of 2016, a Chinese subsidiary mining company in Bolivia ignored signs that they were encroaching on uncontacted tribes, and attempted to cover it up.
 In addition to commercial pursuits, other people such as missionaries can cause great damage.